Se habla español

 uninsured motorist coverage sacramento ca

-Few would disagree that such a person should have to pay for everything they’ve put their victims through: costs for medical care to date, costs of future medical care, loss of income, etc., but the reality is that generally, the only money available is whatever auto insurance coverage—specifically body injury auto insurance coverage—that negligent driver possesses.
+Few would disagree that such a person should have to pay for everything they’ve put their victims through: costs for medical care to date, costs of future medical care, loss of income, etc., but the reality is that generally the only monies available is whatever auto insurance coverage — specifically body injury auto insurance coverage — that negligent driver possesses.

-For this reason, drivers must carry uninsured/underinsured motorist automobile coverage that will protect them against negligent drivers who carry either no insurance or insufficient insurance.
+For this reason it’s imperative that drivers carry uninsured/underinsured motorist automobile coverage that will protect them against negligent drivers who carry either no insurance or insufficient insurance.
 Consumers have to ask for it!
-A good insurance agent will discuss the need for this type of insurance coverage with a customer, but the reality is many do not.
-Most people want the cheapest insurance and think no matter what happens, they’ll be protected, but that is not the case.
+A good insurance agent will make a point of discussing the need for this type of insurance coverage with a customer, but the reality is many do not.
+Most people want the cheapest insurance and think no matter what happens they’ll be protected — that is not the case.

 Less is Not Always More